 The Word Range

 Originally inspired by my own struggle with dyslexia, my Word Range started out as a handful of mugs and has grown to include kitchenware, homeware & tableware.
 With clean styling, a hint of vintage, and a large slice of humour, the Word Range features individual mugs, plates & bowls, teapots, gravy & milk jugs, storage jars, a butter dish and so much more.
-There are even a handful of wonderful gift sets.
+There are many items in the range which are perfect for gifts.

 My working life now revolves around my studio in Whitstable, Kent, which is housed inside an old bakery.
-Here I hand design every Keith Brymer Jones item (oh yes, it’s all very hands on!).
-I also throw shapes on my pottery wheel here for other designers in my job as Head of Design at MAKE International, a leading retailer of designer ceramics, with a wholesale division.
-It is in this role I have been lucky enough to collaborate with amazing designers and brands like Scion Living, Frances Collett, Mini Moderns, Kiran Ravilious, Jane Foster, Tatty Devine, National Trust, Bert & Buoy, Sukie, Hokolo and Becky Baur.
+Here, I hand design every Keith Brymer Jones item (oh yes, it’s all very hands on!).
+I also throw shapes on my pottery wheel for other designers/illustrators/creators in my job as Head of Design at MAKE International, a leading wholesaler and retailer of designer ceramics.
+It is in this role I have been lucky enough to collaborate with amazing designer, illustrators and brands like Scion Living, Frances Collett, Mini Moderns, Kiran Ravilious, Jane Foster, Tatty Devine, National Trust, Bert & Buoy, Sukie, Hokolo, Becky Baur, Barnes & Noble and Dorset Cereals.

-Once I am happy with each shape I have thrown on the wheel, I then travel to China with the finished prototype, where I work with our great team on the factory floor to ensure the products we mass produce maintain the same standards as the ones in my studio back home.
+Once I am happy with each shape I have thrown on the wheel, I then travel to China with the finished prototype, where I work with our great team on the factory floor to ensure the products we produce maintain the same standards as the ones in my studio back home.
 All of the pieces in the Keith Brymer Jones ranges are then finished by hand.

 On the Telly